Skip to main content

 CVE-2025-7641 Overview

 CVE-2025-7641 is a path traversal vulnerability in the Assistant for NextGEN Gallery plugin for WordPress.
-The flaw affects all versions up to and including 1.0.9.
-The plugin's /wp-json/nextgenassistant/v1.0.0/control REST endpoint fails to validate file path input.
-Unauthenticated attackers can send crafted requests to delete arbitrary directories on the server.
-Successful exploitation causes complete loss of availability for the WordPress site and any data hosted on the underlying filesystem.
+The flaw resides in the /wp-json/nextgenassistant/v1.0.0/control REST API endpoint and affects all versions up to and including 1.0.9.
+Insufficient file path validation allows unauthenticated attackers to send crafted requests that delete arbitrary directories on the underlying server.
+Successful exploitation results in complete loss of availability for the affected WordPress installation, including potential removal of core WordPress directories.
+The vulnerability is classified under [CWE-22] Improper Limitation of a Pathname to a Restricted Directory.

 Critical Impact